-In 2021 we achieved the following key sustainability milestones:
+Key activity has already taken place to manage our risks to sustainability;

-- ▶ Implementation and embedding of a Board approved Sustainability Directional Strategy. - Continuing enhancement of governance, with the establishment of a Board Subcommittee (the Sustainability Committee) to provide appropriate oversight and control. - Development of a suite of sustainability metrics and associated reporting processes. - ► Ensuring that all of our directly managed funds meet the requirements of our Sustainable Investing Policy.
-These are: - Reduce Harm We will invest in companies committed to reducing the negative impact they have on people, communities and the environment. - Positive Impact We will invest in companies that are actively involved in improving the environment, our society and people's lives.

-Driving Change - We will work with other companies and like-minded investors to drive positive change within the businesses we invest in.
+- Implementation, review and embedding of a Board approved Group Sustainability Strategy; - Continuing enhancement of sustainability governance, through the Sustainability Committee (a Board Subcommittee) to provide appropriate oversight and control; - Ongoing development of a suite of sustainability metrics and associated reporting processes; - ▶ Third party review of Society's carbon footprint and reduction practices;

+- Ensuring that all of our directly managed funds meet the requirements of our Sustainable Investing Policy.
+These are: - Reduce Harm We will invest in companies committed to reducing the negative impact they have on people, communities and the environment - Positive Impact We will invest in companies that are actively involved in improving the environment, our society and people's lives - Driving Change We will work with other companies and like-minded investors to drive positive change within the businesses we invest in - As part of the SS3/19 implementation plan, review of relevant policies (e.g. procurement policy) to ensure Financial Risks from Climate Change and other sustainability factors are incorporated; - Completion of an annual Climate Financial Risk Assessment with specific focus on areas of significance to Wesleyan (details of this are also included in the ORSA); - Continual enhancement of Stress testing of appropriate climate change scenarios these are discussed in detail in the ORSA:
-The Society has already sold £40m of investments that failed to meet the 'Reducing Harm' requirement.

-Further embedded Climate Change in the ORSA process by including the results of the annual review of the Financial Risks from Climate Change and improving the related scenario testing.

-Risk concentrations are monitored actively for business (strategic) risk; in particular, a risk warning is triggered if more than 25% of business income is expected to arise from a single customer segment or from a single product area over the Society's planning horizon.